 Here’s what Wandermust Mummy has to say about visiting Palma with a six month old:

 I love Rome.
 It’s architecture, history, culture, food even its’ chaotic traffic evokes a real sense of place however sometimes its nice to escape to tranquility, especially now we have a baby and that’s where Villa Borghese Gardens comes into it!
+It is the perfect place to visit in Rome with a baby or with kids!
 The Gardens are in the trendy Via Veneto area and are located close to the Spanish Steps.
 I don’t know about you but after a visit to the Spanish Steps I always need to time to recharge my batteries and escape the crowds so really the Gardens are a perfect tonic!
 Alternatively if you want to avoid the Spanish Steps there is an easy entrance on Via Veneto.

 The Gardens are Rome’s third largest public park and along with being a beautifully landscaped garden it also has a number of buildings and museums, the main attraction of these being Galleria Borghese, the Museum of Modern Art and the Globe Theatre.
 Tickets for gallery entrance must be pre booked and are time limited.
 However, if you don’t manage to get tickets there are plenty of sculptures to keep any art fan amused.